myminseok/vmware-docs/tanzu-observability-wavefront.md

 align(1m, count(ts("kubernetes.node.memory.working_set", cluster="${cluster_name}")))
 ```
 ###  improved Active Node chart
-you may improved Active Node chart as following. with unknown reason, you may observe that `Ready` and `Not Ready` state data for the same node at the sametime on Wavefront. you need to filter inactive nodes in case of events happening. and better to use `at` fundtion to use only the latest data for acurate state decision.
+you may improved Active Node chart as following. with unknown reason, you may observe that `Ready` and `Not Ready` state data for the same node at the sametime on Wavefront. you need to filter inactive nodes when events happening. and better to use `at` fundtion to filter out old data and only use the latest data for acurate state decision.
 ```wql
 Ready_valid: at("now", 2m, ts("kubernetes.node.status.condition", cluster="${cluster_name}" and condition="Ready" and status="True"))
 Count: count(${Ready_valid})